 Airbnb offers a Host Guarantee program that provides up to $1 million of property damage protection if needed and unable to be resolved with the person renting the property, but is limited to damage to a host’s property, not including damage to shared or common areas of the building that aren’t part of the listing, cash and securities, damage caused by pets, jewelry, collectibles, and artwork.

 While Airbnbs can be a great option for both renters and owners, this option does not come without risks to both sides which need to be given consideration when deciding either to rent your property through Airbnb or to rent such a property as a consumer when looking for out of town accommodations.
-Consumers having been injured in an Airbnb rental situation are well advised to consult with an attorney.
+Consumers having been injured in an Airbnb rental situation are well advised to consult with a lawyer.
 Likewise, owners of properties seeking to rent their properties through Airbnb are also well served to get legal advice before embarking in such a rental program.